Outstanding outcomes in cystic fibrosis care

 Children’s efforts have translated into better lives for our patients.
 Key highlights include:

 • Successful collaborations.
-We have participated in numerous Learning and Leadership Collaboratives with the CF Foundation.
-For example in one initiative, we developed our own quality project to improve our screening for CFRD.
+We have participated in Learning and Leadership Collaboratives with the CF Foundation to improve the care we provide to our patients.
+For example in one initiative, we developed our own quality improvement project to improve our screening for CFRD.

 Clinical trials — the path to new cystic fibrosis treatments